davidsantiago/clojure-csv/README.md

 ### \*end-of-line\*
 By default, this is "\n".
 This value only affects the output from write-csv;
 parse-csv will always accept both \n and \r\n line-endings.

+### \*strict\*
+By default, this is false.
+This value only affects parsing during parse-csv.
+It will raise an exception when either a double-quote is present in an unquoted field, or when the end of input is reached during a quoted field.

 License
 --------